 - Review your written Emergency Plan. - Discuss your plans and receive approval for the drill with your pastor, church board and safety committee. - Create a crisis response team.
 This team might include several people with law enforcement or military and medical training.
-Designate duties for your crisis team members which include: - O Directing congregants to an emergency assembly area or areas, outside and away from the building

-(at least 150 feet).
-This area should be in a location that will not interfere with arriving emergency vehicles/personnel.

-- O Assisting limited mobility congregants and children in evacuating.
-Remember guests may be present who don't know the emergency procedure. - O Help control the flow of traffic in and out of the parking lot.
+Designate duties for your crisis team members, which include: - ► Directing congregants to an emergency assembly area or areas, outside and away from the building (at least 150 feet).
+This area should be in a location that will not interfere with arriving emergency vehicles/personnel. - Assisting limited mobility congregants and children in evacuating.
+Remember guests may be present who don't know the emergency procedure.
+Help control the flow of traffic in and out of the parking lot.
 People shouldn't be trying to leave when the fire department arrives.
-This will slow down the response time to care for the emergency. - O Conducting a search of the building to be sure all have evacuated. - Check your alarm system several days before you conduct your drill to make sure you know how to sound the alarm and how to reset it. - ☐ If you have a monitored alarm system, be sure to inform the monitoring agency several hours ahead of the drill.
-They need to be alerted, so that they do not call the fire department.
-Call them again, immediately after the drill has been completed, and notify them that the drill is complete and the alarm has been reset. - Designate one of your church leaders to meet with the police and review their strategy for responding to a fire in your building.
+This will slow down the response time to care for the emergency. - Review the provided assessment tool and discuss how to best communicate objectives to members, including

+- disseminating the do's and don'ts resource one to two weeks before. - ► Create a set of steps to promote situational awareness in your congregation.
+This includes basics like location of fire exits and designated safety area.
+With the increase of mass shootings, it is also important to be aware that, in rare cases, a fire alarm may be a false alarm or a trap setup by an active shooter - Conducting a search of the building to be sure all have evacuated. - Check your alarm system several days before you conduct your drill to make sure you know how to sound the alarm and how to reset it. - O If you have a monitored alarm system, be sure to inform the monitoring agency several hours ahead of the drill.
+They need to be alerted, so that they don't call the fire department.
+Call them again, immediately after the drill has been completed, and notify them that the drill is complete and the alarm has been reset. - O Designate one of your church leaders to meet with the police and review their strategy for responding to a shooting in your building.
 You can also give them the date you choose to conduct the drill. - Assign individuals to observe the drill and report back any problems they noted.